thcui/sp500-visualization/README.md

 - hover over each bubble, the app will display detailed tooltips for each company.
 Implementation are in `showTooltip()` and `hideToolTip()`.
 - d3 zoom referred to https://www.freecodecamp.org/news/get-ready-to-zoom-and-pan-like-a-pro-after-reading-this-in-depth-tutorial-5d963b0a153e/
 - `initialZoom()` provides the functionality of a initial zooming + panning transition when the page is loaded up, to advise the user of the functionality of zooming.
-- after the data finished loading, `vis.zoom` is bound to the svg element, for user to perform interaction.
+- after the data finished loading, `vis.zoom` is bound to `vis.svgG` element, for user to perform interaction.
 - double click, scroll using mouse, pan using mouse will zoom and pan the chart.
-- when user click on button `Reset Stocks Selection`, or click on a block of treemap, `autoZoomed()` is used to update the transition of the axis and scale.
+- when user click on button `Reset View`, or click on a block of treemap, `vis.resetZoom()` is used to update the transition of the axis and scale, reset the zoom to `d3.zoomIdentity`.
-- resize/drag the brush, click on button `Reset Stocks Selection`, and click on a block of treemap will trigger transition of circles bound in `renderVis()`.
-- `Reset Stocks Selection` is bound to a click event on `vis.resetZoom()` and `vis.resetSelectedStockSymbol()`.
-Click on `Reset Stocks Selection` will reset the selections and viewpoint.
+- resize/drag the brush, bubbles will update their position through animation, without changing the zoom scale.
+- when user click on button `Clear All Selections`, the system will deselect all previous selections made on each view by purging values in `selected_stock_symbol` except for Baskets.
+- when user, click on button `Clear Selections On Current View`, the system will deselect previous selections made on current view by calling `vis.resetSelectedStockSymbolCurrView()`.
 - For each bubble, we added the support for drag by `.call(d3.drag().…………………`,
   - When the drag is started: It will create a new circle with clip-path on it, so that it will look like a check mark, we will call it the "new shape".
 The position will be the current position of the mouse pointer.
   - When the drag is moving: The new shape will adjust the position based on the mouse pointer: `clone.attr("cx", event.x+vis.config.margin.left).attr("cy", event.y+vis.config.margin.top)`